w3f/polkadot-wiki/docs/general/polkadot-direction.md

 A paradigm shift from:

-- being a parachain-focused ecosystem where each parachain owned an execution core at all times (acquired through fixed parachain slots), which allowed a simple and secure, sharded execution environment
+- being a chain-focused ecosystem where each parachain owned an execution core at all times (acquired through fixed parachain slots), which allowed a simple and secure, sharded execution environment
 - to being an application-focused ecosystem where where we remove the assumption that each